lenymo/glennmccomb-com/content/articles/rust-survival-tips-for-beginners.md

 A few key objectives in the early game:

-1. Find an area to build and get a sleeping bag and stash down.
+1. Find an area to build
+2. Get a sleeping bag and stash down
-2. Build a starter base and add a key lock / code lock.
+3. Build a starter base and add a key lock / code lock
-3. Craft a furnace.
+4. Craft a furnace

 There's a lot more to it than this and I'll go into the details below.